SamanthaHindle/preprint_JournalClub/CONTRIBUTING.md

 We will have more details here soon but, for now, if you are interested in helping us develop this project, or would like to host your own preprint journal club, please let us know by emailing PreprintJC@gmail.com.

-You can also get involved in the wider preprint community projects by signing up as an [ASAPbio Ambassador](http://asapbio.org/asapbio-ambassadors)
+You can also get involved in the wider preprint community projects by signing up as an [ASAPbio Ambassador](http://asapbio.org/asapbio-ambassadors).

+THANK YOU!!!